 Definition Of Formal Risk Assessment

 Data governance is an important aspect of managing and protecting data within organizations.
-Companies can implement effective risk management strategies by understanding the different types of risks associated with data governance.
+Companies can implement effective risk management strategies by understanding the different types of risks associated with poor data governance.

 These strategies help mitigate potential data integrity, privacy, and security threats.